 Rackham v NHS Professionals, Employment Appeal Tribunal (EAT), 2015

 The EAT held that employment tribunals are under an obligation to make reasonable adjustments to accommodate disabled claimants.
-However sufficient adjustments had been made in the present case.
+However the tribunal had made sufficient adjustments in the present case.
 An expert report might be appropriate on what adjustments are required.
-By way of general guidance, the EAT said (a) courts should focus on adjustments tailored to the individual claimant (individuals have different needs) rather than adopting a generic approach for those with a particular disability, (b) courts should not normally second-guess decisions of the individual, and (c) an initial ‘ground rules hearing’ on adjustments should be considered, though the results of that are not set in stone.
+By way of general guidance, the EAT said:

 In the matter of Horan EqLR 473

 This was a case decided by the Bar Standards Board Review Panel.
-It found that a barrister who had aphasia following a stroke was fit to practise as a barrister.
+It found that a barrister who had aphasia (a language disorder) following a stroke was fit to practise as a barrister.
 He had significant impairment of speech and working memory, but could meet the standards required.
-The Panel considered the obligation of judges to make reasonable adjustments (eg for a disabled barrister).
-It held that the judge hearing a case was not subject to the Equality Act 2010.
-However the judge was under a non-statutory obligation to make reasonable adjustments for a disability when hearing a case.
+The Panel considered the obligation of judges to make reasonable adjustments, eg for a disabled barrister.
+It held that the judge hearing a case was not subject to the Equality Act 2010, but was under a non-statutory obligation to make reasonable adjustments for a disability when hearing a case.

 R v Isleworth Crown Court ex parte Murray King, High Court, 2001

 The applicant was the defendant in a criminal case.
-The Crown Court had dismissed his appeal against conviction.
+He had been convicted by a magistrates court, and the Crown Court dismissed his appeal against the conviction.
 Following a stroke, the applicant had a disability which affected his communication and mental functioning, and caused fatigue.
-In ‘judicial review’ proceedings, the High Court set aside the decision of the Crown Court because he had not been given a fair hearing.
+In judicial review proceedings, the High Court set aside the decision of the Crown Court because he had not been given a fair hearing by the Crown Court.
 The High Court stressed that the Equal Treatment Bench Book now gives important advice which any judge dealing with disabled people should take into account.

-For example, the applicant’s wife said he found it difficult to assimilate his thoughts into brief, concise, clear questions, and as a layman did not necessarily phrase his questions correctly.
-The judge had been irritated, making comments such as ‘stick to the point’.
-These kind of comments, said his wife, only served to make him more anxious, stressed and frustrated.
+For example, the applicant’s wife said that he found it difficult to assimilate his thoughts into brief, concise, clear questions, and as a layman he did not necessarily phrase his questions correctly.
+The judge had been irritated, making comments such as “stick to the point”.
+These kind of comments, said his wife, only served to make the applicant more anxious, stressed and frustrated.